stream-protocol/medusa-plugin-streampay/README.md

 ## Configuration

-To use this plugin, you need to add it to Strem**Pay** Medusa configuration file (usually `medusa-config.js` or `medusa-config.json`).
+To use Stream**Pay** web3 payment plugin, you need to add it to your Medusa configuration file (usually `medusa-config.js` or `medusa-config.json`).
 Here is an example of how to configure and enable the plugin:

 ```json
 {